 - 1. Name of local Rotarian to be contacted in this specific emergency and necessary contact information. - 2.
 Host Club name. - 3.
 Name of student or students involved. - 4.
 Home country of student or students involved. - 5.
-If possible, Sponsor District Number (exchange partner). - 6.
+If possible, Sponsor District Number (overseas). - 6.
 As much detail as possible involving the crisis.

 - 1. Immediately contact all members of the District Crisis Management Team and pass on the crisis information. - 2.
-As necessitated by the nature of the crisis, request team members to contact or research information relative to the crisis, using the "Guidelines for Youth Exchange Emergencies" (Appendix A) as a baseline. - 3.
-Continue to keep all members of the District Crisis Management team informed and advised of the crisis status. - The CMO shall notify the Sponsor District exchange partner and shall determine if notice should be given to the respective Embassy/Consulate for the student and who shall notify the Embassy/Consulate.
+As necessitated by the nature of the crisis, request team members to contact or research information relative to the crisis, using the "Guidelines for Youth Exchange Emergencies" as a baseline. - 3.
+Continue to keep all members of the District Crisis Management team informed and advised of the crisis status. - 4.
+The CMO shall notify the respective Embassy/Consulate for the student and their Sponsor District overseas counterpart.